All about door hinges

 Today, there are various types of door hinges that have been developed for different purposes and door types.
 They are most commonly used in houses and apartments:

-• Mortise hinges: These cylindrical hinges are inserted into pre-milled holes (mortises) in the door and door frame.
-This gives them a smoother finish and a more elegant appearance than the simpler screw-on hinges.
-They are often used on Internal doors.
+- Drill-in hinges: These cylindrical hinges are inserted into pre-milled holes (drill holes) in the door and door frame.
+This gives them a smoother surface and a more elegant appearance than the simpler screw-on hinges.
+They are often used for interior doors.

-• Piano hinges extend the full Length of a Door or flap and are often used on pianos (hence the name), cupboard doors or large Doors.
-They are flat and allow the weight to be evenly distributed, resulting in stable movement of the Doors.
+- Piano hinges run the full length of a door or flap and are often used on pianos (hence the name), cupboard doors or large doors.
+They are flat and allow the weight to be evenly distributed, resulting in a stable movement of the door.

-• Concealed hinges consist of two parts, one mounted in the door frame and one mounted in the Door leaves.
-These hinges are recessed into specially prepared pockets or recesses in the Door and enable almost invisible integration.
+- Concealed hinges consist of two parts, one mounted in the door frame and one mounted in the door leaf.
+These hinges are recessed into specially prepared pockets or grooves in the door and enable almost invisible integration.
 Their range of movement is usually 180 degrees or more.
-These hinges are often used in high-quality Furniture and Internal doors to ensure an aesthetically pleasing appearance.
+These hinges are often used in high-quality furniture and interior doors to ensure an aesthetically pleasing appearance.

-• Hinges for Room doors are a type of door hinge specifically designed for use on Internal room doors.
-The focus is on Easy installation and removal as well as unobtrusive aesthetics.
+- Hinges for interior doors are a type of door hinge specially designed for use on interior doors in living spaces.
+The focus is on easy installation and removal as well as an unobtrusive appearance.

 You are probably familiar with the term "unhinging".
 It comes from the fact that "door h inges" is now a generic term for different types of door hinges.
 In their original form, Doors hinges simply consisted of two metal plates, the one on the Door being hooked into a tube on the frame with a metal pin.
 Such simple door hinges are very robust and can also hold heavy Doors.